-This defense is available in criminal cases that involve a specific intent crime.
-And, it allows a defendant to introduce evidence of voluntary intoxication in order to show that the accused did not have the specific intent to commit a crime.
+This defense is asserted in criminal cases that involve a specific intent crime.
+It allows a defendant to introduce evidence of voluntary intoxication in order to show that the accused did not have the specific intent to commit a crime.1

 A specific intent crime is one where the prosecutor must prove that the defendant committed an act with a specific purpose.
 Examples of these crimes include:

 Specific intent crimes are distinct from general intent crimes.
-The latter do not require the prosecutor to prove that the defendant intended to cause the ultimate harm that occurred in a case.
-Examples of these crimes include:
+The latter does not require the prosecutor to prove that the defendant intended to cause the ultimate harm that occurred in a case.2 Examples of these crimes include:

 What is the defense of voluntary intoxication?